Prostitution in Australia- Where is it Legal?

 Prostitution and the sex work industry has been one of the most hotly debated topics since the world’s oldest profession has been around.
 Australia has one of the more liberal attitudes towards sex work internationally.
 However, the laws with regards to prostitution in Australia vary widely from state to state.
 Critics say this inequality in what is illegal in some jurisdictions and what is legal in others is very confusing and ambiguous.

-An article by Prostitution Laws in Australia by Pinto, Scandia and Wilson highlight how this “confusion creates problems” for everyone involved including law enforcers, sex workers and the general public who are often unaware of the precise legal status of some aspects of prostitution and in particular what is legal in their state or territory.
+An article by Prostitution Laws in Australia by Pinto, Scandia and Wilson highlights how this “confusion creates problems” for everyone involved including law enforcers, sex workers and the general public who are often unaware of the precise legal status of some aspects of prostitution and in particular what is legal in their state or territory.

 How prevalent is sex work in Australia?